 If you need to group which events users can see and work with, you can use departments.
 Then you can only see and work with events you are responsible for or which are part of the department you have access to.

-In practical terms, the user must have "Limited Access" overall and rights in the department.
-See example of the picture below.
+In practical terms, the user must have the user role "Limited Access" overall and a user role with rights in the department, e.g. "Event responsible".
+See example in the picture below.

 When you group events into departments, it only affects which events a user can see and work with in the administration.